 - Orchestra of the Eighteenth Century concert tour

-Forthcoming plans include his debut concerts with the Orchestra of the Eighteenth Century in the Netherlands; returning to the Komische Oper Berlin for multiple projects – in 2024 he will conduct Handel’s Hercules in a production by Barrie Kosky – and conducting a new production of Monteverdi’s L’incoronazione di Poppea at The Grange Festival with La Nuova Musica.
-Other highlights with LNM include an appearance at the London Handel Festival, continuing their series started in 2015 of performances of Handel where, so far, they have completed Acis and Galatea, Berenice, Il Trionfo del Tempo e del Disinganno, Il Duello Amoroso, Apollo e Dafne, Orlando and Alcina; and a Mozart Concert Arias programme at Wigmore Hall with Lucy Crowe, as one of his many appearances there.
+Forthcoming plans include his debut concerts with the Orchestra of the Eighteenth Century in the Netherlands; Monteverdi’s L’incoronazione di Poppea at The Grange Festival with La Nuova Musica; returning for multiple projects at both the Komische Oper Berlin and Opéra de Rouen Normandie and his debut at the Theater an der Wien.
+Highlights with LNM include an appearance at the London Handel Festival, continuing their series started in 2015, of works by Handel where, so far, they have completed Acis and Galatea, Berenice, Il Trionfo del Tempo e del Disinganno, Il Duello Amoroso, Apollo e Dafne, Orlando and Alcina; and a Mozart Concert Arias programme at Wigmore Hall with Lucy Crowe, as one of his many appearances there.

 Last season he conducted Alcina at Staatsoper Hannover, where he also conducted a new production of Monteverdi Orfeo; made his debut with Opéra de Rouen Normandie with Handel Serse and conducted a new production of Handel Saul at the Komische Oper Berlin.
 He explored Mozart and Beethoven with the Munich Symphony Orchestra and conducted Monteverdi madrigals and motets at Wigmore Hall.